Kineolyan/checklist-action/README.md

 #### Caveats

 `checkswitch-action` will conflict when a user edits multiple lists in the same operation.
 Each workflow will likely be process in different workflows, each updating the Pull Request body at the end.
+One can "schedule" the different execution by using different timeouts, or process the list sequentially in the same workflow.